LucaNerlich/adobe-home-automation/README.md

 ### Known Issues / Future Extensions

+- Mixed Visual Presentation and Logic
+- Mutable State in `constants.ts`
+- Move other constants to `constants.ts`
 - Extract Provider "building blocks" (label+input combos) to separate components and make them reusable.
     - maybe also declare specific "sub"interfaces for EventData with which the consumer can work.
 - ~~Consumer Form tries to submit twice.
 However, validation correctly blocks the second submission.~~